FreedomChal/Path-Planning/README.md

 ## Weaknesses/Improvements

 One of the main weaknesses of the model I encountered was its indecisiveness while in traffic.
 When the model is presented with two safe but not very good lane options, it would not be able to decide between the two, and would constantly change between them, often actually staying on the lane line.
 To overcome this, I added the antibias, among other things.
 This significantly decreased the model's indecisiveness, but it still can be uncertain while in traffic.
-This could potentially be overcome by a more intricate loss function so that the model knows better when a lane change is a good option.
+This could potentially be overcome by making changes to the loss function so that the model has a better intuition on when lane changes should be done.

 Also, due to how the model will never exit the prepare for lane change state until it changes lanes, the model will sometimes make unnecessary lane changes when it gets out of traffic.
 This could potentially be overcome by making the model exit the prepare for lane change state when the loss for its lane drops below a certain value.

 One other weakness is that when presented with two different lane change options, the model will sometimes change into the lane which has more traffic ahead if there are more cars behind the car in the other lane, even if both lane changes are perfectly safe.
-The easiest way to fix this would probably just be a more intricate loss function.
+The easiest way to fix this might simply be fine-tuning the loss function.